Thanks, Rush, for the honor of being here for the second day.

 She certainly has.

-And now she is part of a fascinating tapestry of of it seems suddenly empowered Republicans of uh Mitt Romney, Bobby Jindal, you know, is Mike Huckabee gonna, you know, is Mike Huckabee gonna leave radio now to run for uh to run for president.
+Mitt Romney, Bobby Jindahl, you know, is Mike Huckabee going to, you know, is Mike Huckabee going to leave radio now to run for president?

-Uh radio and television.
+Radio and television.

-Um it's uh how about names that maybe we're not even talking about so much, like Paul Ryan, Mike Pence, um I'm ready to hear everybody's best game, ready to see what everybody brings in 2012.
+I'm ready to hear everybody's best game, ready to see what everybody brings in 2012.

-But first we have that little thing called 2010.
+But first, we have that little thing called 2010.

 Can you believe that I'm saying this?